awesomerank/awesomerank.github.io/lists/KotlinBy/awesome-kotlin.md

 * [SimpleMobileTools/Simple-Gallery ★292](https://github.com/SimpleMobileTools/Simple-Gallery) - A gallery for viewing photos and videos without ads.
 * [SimpleMobileTools/Simple-Notes ★76](https://github.com/SimpleMobileTools/Simple-Notes) - A simple textfield for adding quick notes without ads.
 * [ahong222/happy21 ★3](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
-* [AllanWang/KAU ★36](https://github.com/AllanWang/KAU) - An extensive collection of Kotlin Android Utils
+* [AllanWang/KAU ★40](https://github.com/AllanWang/KAU) - An extensive collection of Kotlin Android Utils
 * [hanjoongcho/aaf-easyphotomap ★4](https://github.com/hanjoongcho/aaf-easyphotomap) - This is a photomap app that shows photos taken on a map.
-* [Karumi/KataScreenshotKotlin ★43](https://github.com/Karumi/KataScreenshotKotlin) - A full exercise to learn how to create screenshot tests for Android
+* [Karumi/KataScreenshotKotlin ★43](https://github.com/Karumi/KataScreenshotKotlin) - An full exercise to learn how to create screenshot tests for Android
 * [massivedisaster/AFM ★4](https://github.com/massivedisaster/AFM) - An library to help android developers working easly with activities and fragments with Kotlin
 * [mustafaberkaymutlu/uv-index ★27](https://github.com/mustafaberkaymutlu/uv-index) - A simple ultraviolet index viewer app for demonstrating Instant Apps + Kotlin + Dagger + MVP
 * [Karumi/KataSuperHeroesKotlin ★29](https://github.com/Karumi/KataSuperHeroesKotlin) - A full exercise to learn how to create espresso tests using test doubles and a dependency injector for Android written in Kotlin.
 * [Karumi/KataContactsKotlin ★28](https://github.com/Karumi/KataContactsKotlin) - An exercise to learn how to write software based on Clean Architecture using Kotlin.
 * [Karumi/KataTODOApiClientKotlin ★24](https://github.com/Karumi/KataTODOApiClientKotlin) - A full exercise to learn how to use stubbing HTTP in Kotlin.
 * [Karumi/MaxibonKataKotlin ★21](https://github.com/Karumi/MaxibonKataKotlin) - A ready to use playground to learn how to write tests using property-based testing in Kotlin.
+* [hanjoongcho/aaf-easypassword ★2](https://github.com/hanjoongcho/aaf-easypassword) - A password manager using a single lock pattern for various type passwords management.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt ★88](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.